 There are various approaches to get the same outcome.
 While textbooks prescribe specific standards for videographers to follow, it ultimately comes down to convenience.
 Several elements will require your attention throughout the wedding shoot.
 As a result, shifting lights around and ensuring you have the best configuration isn't always practical.

 Visit the location ahead of time and consult with the wedding planner about the sorts of lighting that will be used.
 Is there a projector that lights the location of the wedding ceremony?
 Will there be candles or lamps on the tables?
-Such information will assist you in developing an action plan and deciding what the good lights for wedding videos are.
+Such information will assist you in developing an action plan and deciding what lights for wedding videography are needed.

 The final factor to consider is glare.
 When light is reflected in glasses and bright surfaces, it can easily cause glares.
 As a result, you should always do a preliminary test to decide the best spot to position the video light.